mlte-team/mlte/docs/docs/setting_up_mlte.md

 ## Running the Backend and User Interface

-The web-based user interface (UI or frontend) allows you to edit some types of artifacts in the system (like a Negotiation Card), and review the existing models and test catalogs.
-It requires authentication to access, so it also allows admins to manage users.
+The web-based user interface (UI or frontend) allows you to create and edit system artifacts, such as the Negotiation Card, and review existing models and test catalogs.
+It requires authentication for access and allows admins to manage users.
 To access the UI, first you need to start the backend server.
 See details for running each component.

 ### Backend